Written by Mal Webb

 These neither 16ths nor triplets increase hipness

-The physicality of different instruments and languages and dances
+The physicality of different instruments and languages and dances dictate it

 Though there's no knowing how to notate it!